 - Evidence of nonfinancial transactions, such as supplier invoices, being delinquent or charged off for two or more billing cycles

 For both the credit risk score and the business failure score, a rating of zero indicates bankruptcy.

 5 Factors That Impact Your Business Credit Score

 Despite the lack of consistency between the various business credit reporting agencies, you can generally expect that regardless of the agency involved, your business credit score will be impacted, at least to some extent, by these five factors:

 1. Time in Business

 When your business is brand-new, your business credit score will be lower simply due to a lackof credit.
-This will matter less after your business reaches two years of operations, which is when banks become more willing to fund business loans.
+This will matter less after your business reaches two years of operations, which is when banks become more willing to fund business funding.

 2. Payment History